Greensill scandal: House of Commons Treasury Committee

 On 14 April 2021 the House of Commons Treasury Committee announced they would be holding an inquiry.
 On 20 July 2021, they published the report of their inquiry into lessons learnt from the failure of Greensill Capital.
 The inquiry found that Cameron had not broken the rules related to lobbying by former ministers.
 The report also said that the current rules had "insufficient strength", and that there was a "good case for strengthening them" and that in his lobbying of Greensill, Cameron had shown a "significant lack of judgement".

 Financial Reporting Council

 On 28 June 2021, the Financial Reporting Council announced that it had opened an investigation into the audit of Greensill Capital (UK) Limited by Saffery Champness LLP.
 The investigation is ongoing as of July 2023.
 The Financial Times reported that larger audit firms had refused to act for Greensill due to reputational concerns, after it had sought to appoint a larger audit firm due to Saffery Champness' limited experience in auditing such companies.

 Serious Fraud Office

 In January 2024, The Guardian reported that David Cameron's activities at Greensill Capital were a "matter of interest" in a Serious Fraud Office investigation.
 The SFO had questioned witnesses about Cameron's involvement with Greensill as part of a wider inquiry into "suspected fraud, fraudulent trading and money laundering" in GFG Alliance companies.

+German criminal charges

+In December 2025, German prosecutors brought criminal charges against three unnamed people involved in running Greensill Bank in 2021; they are alleged to have avoided banking regulations.

+Reform implications

+The scandal drew attention to several parts of the Westminster lobbying and post-government employment framework.
+The existing statutory lobbying regime did not require Cameron to register his lobbying for Greensill, because his activities did not fall within the criteria for consultant lobbying.
+The case also raised questions about the advisory status of the Advisory Committee on Business Appointments and the limited enforceability of rules governing former ministers, senior officials and post-government employment.

+The institutional response was extensive but did not lead to a new statute.
+The Boardman review recommended stronger transparency reporting, clearer rules on secondary employment, legally binding post-employment restrictions for ministers and civil servants, and closer working arrangements between government and ACOBA.
+The House of Commons Treasury Committee also concluded that Cameron had not broken the existing lobbying rules, but that this reflected the insufficient strength of those rules and that there was a good case for strengthening them.

+The affair has therefore been treated as a case in which sustained scrutiny and multiple committee or official reviews produced a limited institutional response rather than primary legislation.
+In this respect, it differed from earlier Westminster financial-integrity scandals such as the 2009 parliamentary expenses scandal and the 2013 lobbying scandal, both of which were followed by statutory reform.